ryjen/libcoda-db/README.md

 insert_query query(&testdb, "users"); /* auto find columns */

-/* this would be the column order in table, TODO: named parameter binding */ query.bind(1, 4321).bind(2, "dave").bind(3, "patterson");
+/* this would be the column order in table, TODO: named parameter binding */ /* NOTE: mysql does not support reusing parameters in the query */ query.bind(1, 4321).bind(2, "dave").bind(3, "patterson");

 if (!query.execute())